GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 ==== Metrics

 To evaluate the performance of the proposed #acr("SSL") method, a total of four metrics are computed.
-They provide from two distinct setups.
+Each pair of metrics targets a different task.

 *Known number of sources.*
 In this first task, the number of active sources is assumed to be known.
 @eq:ssl:multi_source:decoding_known_sources is then used to perform the decoding of the neural network output.
-This process ensures to output as many detections as there are ground truth sources and allows to compute the two following metrics:
+This process ensures that the number of detections matches the number of ground-truth sources and allows the computation of the following two metrics.

 - The _#acr("MAE")_ gives an idea about the angular distance between detected and correct angles:
 $